Euro 2020: Leon Goretzka ready to help banged-up Germany | DW | 21.06.2021

 After a day of rest and recovery, Germany returned to training on Monday but noticeably without Mats Hummels, Thomas Müller and Ilkay Gündogan.
 Toni Kroos had a lighter session, with the Real Madrid man spending most of his time on the bike.
 Robin Gosens appeared to have overcome his adductor issues.

 While most will likely recover in time, Joachim Löw will be concerned that key players in his team are already at their limit.
-Given how crammed the schedule was at the end of last season, this is no surprise but it is a concern for a team who can ill afford to lose quality in so many positions.
+Given how crammed the schedule was at the end of last season, this is no surprise.
+But it is a concern for a team that can ill afford to lose quality in so many positions.

-"The way he was moving in the pool, I don't think it's ruled out that he'll play," said Leon Goretzka.
+"The way he was moving in the pool, I don't think it's ruled out that he'll play," said Müller's Bayern Munich teammate Leon Goretzka.

 "It is a position I have played before and I've said before I trust myself in this role," Goretzka said.
 "I hope though, Thomas can play."